-Traumatic brain injuries happen across the United States every day, caused by many different things and resulting in confusion, pain and fear for the victim.
-Car accidents, bicycle accidents, and other personal injury cases often involve one or more victims with some for of traumatic brain injury.
+Traumatic brain injuries (TBIs) happen across the United States every day, caused by many different things and resulting in confusion, pain and fear for the victim.
+Car accidents, bicycle accidents, and other types of personal injury claims often involve one or more victims with some for of traumatic brain injury.

 Example Traumatic Brain Injury Settlements & Verdicts